holmstead/pands-weekly-tasks/README.md

 git clone https://github.com/holmstead/pands-project.git
 ```

-Once everything is installed, run the following command in the console:
+Once everything is installed, you can run a program by opening the command line and typing the following:

 ```
 python example.py
 ```

 # About